 Having a physical and mental evaluation and getting needed treatment.

 Often when my clients first come to see me they do not have a clear diagnosis or an understanding of the nature of their diagnosis.
 They especially don’t know what is going on in their brain to cause their symptoms and how they can help their brain function better.
-In addition, psychotherapy tailored to that condition, there may be medication that can help or they may need a change in their medication.
-I’ve found that medication does not always help, though, and in some situations may be causing or contributing to their problems with motivation.
+In addition, in psychotherapy tailored to that condition, there may be a medication that can help or they may need a change in their medication.
+I’ve found that medication does not always help, though, and in some situations causes or contributes to their problems with motivation.
 With a thorough physical evaluation and the right psychological diagnosis, I can help you heal or manage your illness.
 Once you can do that, you will not be stuck in the Impossible Task, at least not as often or for as long.
 Should it hit, you’ll be able to get out of it.

-For example, when the man who wasn’t able to get to the stables to see his horse had a thorough physical evaluation, it was discovered he had sleep apnea in addition to other medical issues.
+When the man who wasn’t able to get to the stables to see his horse had a thorough physical evaluation, it was discovered he had sleep apnea in addition to other medical issues.
 Once he got these conditions treated he got to the stables.
 He still had problems with anxiety attacks, but we continued to work on helping him manage those and he no longer spends the majority of his days sacked out on the couch.
 He’s getting a lot of things done that he simply wasn’t able to do.

 Understanding and accepting that you are not to blame.